hindu-comm/mail_stream_advaita-l/2017/08/Dakshinamurthystotra/102__Praveen_R._Bhat.md

 > I am very sorry if I have misled you, but you will appreciate that it is
 > not my fault entirely.
 >
-​Not at all.
-As I said, my conclusions preceded your mail about the book comment.​
+Not at all.
+As I said, my conclusions preceded your mail about the book comment.

-​gurupAdukAbhyAm,
+gurupAdukAbhyAm,
---praveen​
+--praveen